Pain and Inflammation in Pets

 Each tug against their neck from any collar, flat buckle, prong, choke, even some harness’ (consider an “Easy Walk Harness”) have the potential to induce un-needed discomfort.
 Repeated pulling and lunging on leash during outings will add up and likely cause some distress.

 Many dogs won’t tell you or display any behavior that signals pain while other dogs will.
 It is common to see signs of pain in the middle to later years of most pets.
 However, in some cases the leash causes immediate damage to the trachea/esophagus.
-This can lead to a “collapsing trachea” which can be treated with Pet CBD Oil.
+This can even lead what is called a “collapsing trachea” in some pets which inhibits proper breathing.

 Jumping causes jarring of the the joints in the neck and limbs